snotbane/penny/README.md

 [nulture](https://nulture.carrd.co) presents...
 # Penny, an Interactive Narrative Language

 Penny is a coding language used to write interactive narrative content for video games.
-It is capable to, and appropriate for, handling any narrative demand, from short NPC dialogue, all the way up to full visual novel trees.
+It is capable of, and appropriate for, handling any narrative demand, from short NPC dialogue, all the way up to full visual novel trees.

 # Quickstart